-- 1 inTACT Eraser - 4 Lithium AAA non-rechargeable batteries (packaged outside the Eraser)
+1 inTACT Eraser

+4 Alkaline AAA non-rechargeable batteries (included, to be inserted into Eraser by user.)

 Familiarization

 When you first hold the Eraser in your hands, before inserting the batteries, handle the unit sufficiently to become familiar with its shape and feel.
 Notice in particular the small flat round metal tip, protruding slightly from the conical nose of the Eraser.
 When heated up to operating temperature, this tip flattens raised lines.
 Familiarization when the unit is not loaded with its batteries, or at least when it is off and the tip is cooled to room temperature, is important since you can handle the Eraser without concern of inadvertently contacting the heated tip.